p33440761/weatherApp/README.md

-weatherApp
-download package to check
+download whole package to check